 “Make allowance for each other’s faults, and forgive…” Colossians 3:13

-Many avoid their families because they say they can’t handle it.
+Many single people avoid their families because they say they can’t handle it.
 However, unless there’s a life-threatening or deliberately criminal situation everyone should stay put, because one way or another God is going to sharpen you.

 Those who run away from their families soon find out that God uses strangers (and circumstances) to do His sharpening as well, which in the end proves to be more unbearable.
 Ask the prodigal son.